 Part 29.
 Habit Change…

 Did you go read it?
 How about now?
 Don’t like reading self help books?
 Try the audio version…that’s what I did.
-In my business driving was a very large part of my day and when I got home there was ten thousand other things to do.
-So why not use that time to continue to trying to figure my shit out, and maybe throw in some fun smutty ones in here and there too…
+In my business driving was a very large part of my day and when I got home there was ten thousand other things to do so why not use that time to continue to trying to figure my shit out, and maybe throw in some fun smutty ones in here and there too…

 As I made my way through Atomic Habits, I felt a sense of hope that maybe I could have successful habit change.
 They say do something for 30 days it becomes habit, that has never been my reality.
-I journaled religiously for 8 months, missed a day and then didn’t journal again…at least not consistently.
-But the way it was described in Atomic Habits gave me hope that you build it into your life in slow progressive steps so it just becomes part of your life not a chore on your to do list.
+I journaled religiously for 8 months, missed a day during a low point and then didn’t journal again…at least not consistently.
+But the way it was described in Atomic Habits gave me hope that I can build it into my life in slow progressive steps so it just becomes part of my life not a chore on the “I should be doing that list”.

 Then it hit me…omfg its SHAPING.
 Shaping in dog training is taking a goal behavior and breaking it up into tiny achievable pieces to get your dog to the goal behavior.
 This book just translated shaping into human behavior change.